MarcelGarus/factorize/README.md

 ```

 ## primes
-Primes is a simple generator for creating prime numbers.
+`primes` is a simple generator for creating prime numbers.
 ```python
 for prime in primes():
     print(prime)